- Sclerotinia banner

 Yield loss depends on how early the stem infection occurs and whether primarily on the main stem or side branches.
 Typically, yield losses are around 3% for every 10% of plants affected.

-Risk can also be assessed based on past history of sclerotinia, conducive weather (above 7°C, and humid or with frequent rain showers), and known observation of fruiting bodies locally.
-Risk may be reduced by lowering frequency of susceptible crops in the rotation (in addition to oilseed rape, carrots, beans and potatoes can become infected).
+Risk can also be assessed locally based on past history of sclerotinia, conducive weather (above 7°C, and humid or with frequent rain showers), and observation of fruiting bodies.
+Risk may be reduced by extending frequency of susceptible crops in the rotation (in addition to oilseed rape, carrots, beans and potatoes can become infected).